matter-labs/zksync-era/docs/guides/launch.md

 ## Gas Price Oracle

 As prices in a custom base token setting need to be in the native currency of the chain.
-These prices are partially determined by l1 gas prices in L1, which are in eth, so a conversion is required.
+These prices are partially determined by l1 gas prices in L1, which are in ETH, so a conversion is required.

 ### Conversion rate API

 To use a conversion rate oracle, you will need to add the component to the command:

 ```
-zk server --components "api,tree,eth,state_keeper,housekeeper,commitment_generator,base_token_fetcher"
+zk server --components="api,tree,eth,state_keeper,housekeeper,basic_witness_input_producer,commitment_generator,base_token_fetcher"
 ```

 In order to run the server with the conversion rate, you will need to configure the variables in the